No really….What is keeping you from living the life you want to live? Is it fear?

 If you answered NO to any of those questions… you guessed it… It is time to LET GO!

-- How would my life be different if this fear was not present in my life?
+- my life be different if this fear was not present in my life?

 Let those answers soak in.